Coco Chanel: Talking Fashion with Jérôme Kaplan

 Coco Chanel: The Life of a Fashion Icon, relives fashion history through dance.
 How much did you reference history and what influence did it have on your costume designs?

 Chanel loved to wear men’s clothes.
 Her fashion was inspired by the men in her life: the wealthy Balsan, an ex-military officer and textile heir; and Boy Capel, a British tycoon and polo player.
-Few photographs existed in color at that time, so applying color to the stage costumes was challenging.
+Few photographs existed in color at that time, so adding color to the stage costumes was a challenge.
 I gave Boy Capel an English gentleman look, with a tweed jacket and a touch of country-style color.
 I wanted to create clear, distinctive color palettes for each of the main characters so they could be easily recognizable by the audience: Balsan a subdued lilac, Wertheimer (director of the Chanel No. 5 perfume company) a more outstanding red to depict his showy personality, for example.

 Chanel was her own muse and tested fashion on herself first.
 Take her famous Breton look, with the white pants.
 She took inspiration from the sailors she saw in Deauville and re-created the look on herself.
 Chanel’s designs were not only simple and elegant, but practical.
 Think about her shoes; they are white with a black tip, so they never get dirty.